Anthony Beauvillier

-Anthony Beauvillier (born June 8, 1997) is a Canadian professional ice hockey forward for the Washington Capitals of the National Hockey League (NHL).
+Anthony Beauvillier (born June 8, 1997) is a Canadian professional ice hockey player who is a forward for the Washington Capitals of the National Hockey League (NHL).

 Growing up in Quebec, Beauvillier played for the Shawinigan Cataractes of the Quebec Major Junior Hockey League (QMJHL) for three seasons.
-Following an outstanding 2014–15 season, he was selected to play in the 2015 CHL/NHL Top Prospects Game and named to the 2014–15 QMJHL Second All-Star Team.
+Following the 2014–15 season, he was selected to play in the 2015 CHL/NHL Top Prospects Game and named to the 2014–15 QMJHL Second All-Star Team.
 He was eventually drafted by the New York Islanders with the 28th overall pick in the 2015 NHL entry draft.
 After Beauvillier and the Cataractes fell to the Rouyn-Noranda Huskies in Game 5 of the 2016 President's Cup Final, Beauvillier turned professional with the Islanders organization and made his debut during the 2016–17 season.
-He has also played in the NHL with the Vancouver Canucks, Chicago Blackhawks, Nashville Predators and the Pittsburgh Penguins.
+In January 2023, Beauvillier was traded to the Vancouver Canucks, where he spent parts of two seasons before subsequently playing for the Chicago Blackhawks, Nashville Predators, and Pittsburgh Penguins.

+Beauvillier has also represented Canada internationally, including at the 2017 IIHF World Junior Championship.
+Internationally, Beauvillier has represented Canada at both the junior and senior levels.
+He won a gold medal at the 2014 Ivan Hlinka Memorial Tournament and finished 4th at the 2018 IIHF World Championship.

 Early life

-Beauvillier was born on June 8, 1997, in Sorel-Tracy, Quebec, Canada to father Sylvain.
-Although he grew up in Quebec, Beauvillier was a fan of the Boston Bruins and specifically Brad Marchand and Patrice Bergeron.
-As he grew up speaking French, Beauvillier did not know much English until he moved to Long Island to play for the New York Islanders.
+Beauvillier was born on June 8, 1997, in Sorel-Tracy, Quebec, Canada.
+Although he grew up in Quebec, Beauvillier was a fan of the Boston Bruins, and specifically Brad Marchand and Patrice Bergeron.
+As he grew up speaking French, Beauvillier did not speak much English until he moved to Long Island to play for the New York Islanders.